 Miss Spitfire is a captivating read.
 Instead of painting the story in gentle, glossy tones, Miller focuses on the struggles, the doubts, and even the physical battles between Annie and Helen while also bringing to light the pain and sorrow of Annie’s past.
 While this could result in a sad tale, it absolutely doesn’t.
 By showing the hard road Annie and Helen traveled, it makes the little triumphs and the final tremendous breakthrough all the more powerful, golden, and inspiring.
 It is an amazing book.

 In addition to Miss Spitfire, Sarah Miller has written The Lost Crown, a young adult novel that details the life and eventual downfall of the family of Czar Nicolas the II of Russia in the early 1900s.
 The paperback version of The Lost Crown was released in July of this year.

 Want to learn more about Sarah Miller?
 Click here to visit her website!

 Author photo by Janelle Hamrick Photography

-Set in a Victorian-era world parallel to our own, the books follow the adventures of Matt Cruise, a young sky sailor aboard the airship Aurora.
-To say these books are action-packed is an understatement – from relentless sky pirates to ghost ships sailing 20,000 feet above the earth, to the airless realms of outer space, the books are fast-paced, dynamic, witty, and absolutely addictive.
+Set in a world parallel to our own, the books follow the adventures of Matt Cruse, a young sky sailor aboard the airship Aurora, and Kate de Vries, an amateur zoologist with a penchant for pursuing extremely dangerous new species of animals.
+From relentless sky pirates to ghost ships

 Airborn won the 2004 Governor General's Award and the Michael L. Printz Honor award in 2005.
 Skybreaker was the 2005 London Times Children’s Book of the Year, and a New York Times bestseller in 2006.
 The third book, Starclimber, is due out this month.